podium-lib/podlet/README.md

 ### .fallback(pathname)

-Defines the pathname for the fallback of the Podlet.
-The pathname is the url at which the Podlet's fallback is served and can be a relative or absolute URI.
+Defines the pathname for the fallback of the podlet.
+The pathname is the URL at which the podlet's fallback is served and can be the [pathname](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/pathname) part of a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) or an absolute URL.

 In the Express context, a route handler will be added for the pathname value.
 This handler will do all the work required to produce the podlet's fallback (which is typically an HTML fragment).

-This method returns the value of `pathname` and internally keeps track of the value of `pathname` for use when the podlet instance is serialized into manifest fallback.
+This method returns the value of `pathname` and internally keeps track of the value of `pathname` for use when the podlet instance is serialized into a manifest JSON string.

 _Examples:_